Russian metals moguls settle RUSAL stake spat

 The Russian aluminum industry, like much of Russia’s raw materials sector, came under the control of a few powerful oligarchs during the huge selloff of state assets that followed the collapse of communism and of the Soviet Union in 1991.
 The brutality of the business rivalry over aluminum smelters gave birth to the term ‘aluminum wars’.

-Cherney’s case against Deripaska had overtones of a recent battle between Russian oligarchs Boris Berezovsky and Roman Abramovich, which in August helped ensure the concept of “krysha”, or roof, was established in English courts.
+Cherney’s case against Deripaska had overtones of a recent battle between Russian oligarchs Boris Berezovsky and Roman Abramovich, which in August helped ensure the concept of “krysha”, or roof, is well understood in the English courts.

-Berezovsky’s claim for $6 billion was dismissed and Judge Elizabeth Gloster described him as an ‘inherently unreliable witness’.
-Abramovich had said he had paid money to Berezovsky for ‘krysha’ services of political cover and protection,

 A “krysha”, in Russian gangster parlance, can be either a figure who genuinely protects, in return for payment, the interests of a business in a sometimes brutal business world or it can refer to a racketeer extorting money by intimidation.
 The boundary between the two can, of course, be blurred.